Beyond the Manosphere: Healing the Fracture between the Masculine and the Feminine

 The Rise of Feminine Polarities

-Feminism has provided profound and necessary contributions to society.
+Feminism has provided profound and necessary contributions in response to this.

 The first wave of Feminism in the late 19th and early 20th century was rooted in very real injustices—women were denied the right to vote, to own property independently, and to participate fully in civic life.
 Movements such as the suffragettes in the UK, led by Emmeline Pankhurst, fought tirelessly—often at great personal cost—to secure these fundamental rights, culminating in milestones like the Representation of the People Act 1918 (UK Parliament, 2023).